 - After the course is repeated, only the second grade is used in computing the student's graduate cumulative grade point average.

 - All courses taken and grades earned are permanently recorded on the student's transcript.

 The grade of "W" (Withdrawal) indicates that a student was doing passing work and was permitted to withdraw from a course.
 Students desiring to withdraw from classes must complete the proper withdrawal form from the Office of Graduate Studies.
 Failure to follow this procedure results in a grade of "F" instead of a "W." In no case is withdrawal possible after the last class meeting.

-Students in the College of Professional Studies graduage programs must initiate a withdrawal by week four.
+Students enrolled in an 8 week term course must initiate a withdrawal by week four.

 For Graduate Education courses, the last day to drop or withdraw from a course is the earliest date of either the last day the course is scheduled to meet or October 31 for fall semester courses and March 31 for spring semester courses.
 For summer courses that are offered on an intense week-long format, no drops or withdrawals are allowed after the course begins.
 The last date to drop/withdraw from summer online courses is June 15.
 After these dates have passed a grade of "F" instead of a "W" will be awarded.

 Graduate students are expected to complete courses for which they have registered, unless unusual circumstances require withdrawal.
 Mere cessation of class attendance does not constitute withdrawal, either academically or with respect to tuition charges.